OualidElHajouji/Community-detection/README.md

 -stochastic_block_model: Simulates a graph with the SBM, there is also a specific version for importance sampling

--spectral_clustering_1: Applies the spectral clustering algorithm on an adjacecncy matrix A
+-spectral_clustering_1: Applies the spectral clustering algorithm on an adjacency matrix A

 -test_misclustered_vertex: Computes probability of misclustering a small set of vertices using importance sampling